dkvz/capricartes/README.md

 I use Webpack to bundle my JS files together.

+A backend would be useful to generate smaller URLs.
+Or I might use a public API to do that in the future.

 ## Setup
 Check the scripts section of package.json.
 Also run `npm install` at some point.